 Burrata Tomato Peach Caprese Salad

-Sweet peaches, tangy tomatoes, and creamy burrata are paired with a lemon balsamic dressing, arugula, and lots of fresh basil to create a perfect salad to enjoy fresh summer produce.
+This peach tomato burrata caprese salad is paired with a lemon balsamic dressing, arugula, and fresh basil for a perfect summer salad.

 Peachy Perfect

-If you’ve perused my site, you know I love burrata and I love a caprese salad.
-I could eat a caprese salad every week in the summertime and love to switch out the classic mozzarella cheese with burrata to keep things lively, and sometimes love to add in a variety of different fruits or vegetables depending on what’s in peak season.
+If you’ve perused my site, you know I love burrata and I also love a caprese salad.
+I could eat a caprese salad every week in the summer and love to switch out the classic mozzarella cheese with burrata to keep things lively.
+In this peach tomato caprese burrata salad, I’ve also included some fresh peach slices to embrace the warm weather even more.

 In July and August, peaches are plentiful in the midwestern United states and they pair so nicely with tomatoes.
-The sweetness of a peach balances out the sweet tartness of the tomatoes and the acidity of the balsamic pairs perfectly!
+The sweetness of a peach balances the tartness of the tomatoes and the acidity of the balsamic vinegar!
 If you’ve never tried this combo, here is your sign that now is the time!
-It will have you excited to embrace the last few months of the summer season and use up all of your farmers market produce you picked up.
+It will have you excited to embrace the last few weeks of the summer season and use up all of your farmers market produce in a simple salad recipe.

 peach tomato burrata salad

-Tips For Making a Beautiful Burrata, Tomato, and Peach Caprese Salad
+Tips For Making a Burrata, Tomato, and Peach Caprese Salad

 If you plan on making this peach caprese salad, here are a few tips to make it delicious: